tachang/interview/README.md

-### Process
+# Technical Interview Process

-The interviewee will receive a link to this repository when the technical interview is scheduled.
-The interviewee is invited to check out the repository and review it at their leisure prior to the interview.
-The interview will be conducted with the interviewee sharing their screen in a recorded video call.
-The interviewee is requested to come ready to make changes to the project of their choice (java, python, or typescript) by having the tools listed in the project's README.md installed.
-This recording will be shared internally for candidates who advance to the culture fit interview, and it will be deleted once a hire/no hire decision is made.

-Camera is expected to be on, and AI tooling is not allowed (but search engines and your IDE of choice are).
+## Overview
+This repository contains the materials for your upcoming technical interview.
+Please review it thoroughly before your scheduled interview time.

+## Preparation
+- Clone this repository to your local machine
+- Review the code in your preferred language (Java, Python, or TypeScript)
+- Install the required tools listed in the project's README.md
+- Be ready to share your screen during the interview

+## Interview Format
+The interview will be conducted via video call with your camera enabled.
+The session will be recorded for internal review purposes only and deleted after a hiring decision is made.

+## What to Expect
-The technical interview will be conducted according to the following rough schedule:
+The 60-minute interview will follow this structure:

-    -  2m    introductions
+1. **Introductions** (2 minutes)
+2. **Coding Exercise** (15 minutes)
-    - 15m    implement basic feature in the language of the project
+   - Implement a basic feature in your chosen language
+3. **Build Improvement** (15 minutes)
-    - 15m    implement basic improvement of the project build
+   - Make improvements to the project's build system
+4. **Architecture Discussion** (10 minutes)
-    - 10m    discuss next steps, high level implementation and tradeoffs
+   - Discuss next steps, implementation approaches, and tradeoffs
+5. **Personal Project** (8 minutes)
-    -  8m    discuss a project the candidate is proud of
+   - Share a project you're proud of and your contributions
-    -  8m    discuss a disaster the candidate has caused
-    -  2m    goodbyes
+6. **Challenge Discussion** (8 minutes)
+   - Describe a significant technical challenge you've overcome
+7. **Wrap-up** (2 minutes)

+## Guidelines
+- Search engines and your preferred IDE are permitted
+- AI coding assistants are not allowed during the interview
+- Come prepared with questions about the role or company

+We look forward to seeing your technical skills in action!